ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 3. Read bytes with the `read` command of the `Serial` object.
 This approach allows us to detect an action code and a command length after receiving the second byte.
 But this way is less reliable comparing to receiving an array of bytes,

-This is a control script with the [`ControlKeyboardMouse.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboardMouse.au3) name:
+This is a [`ControlKeyboardMouse.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboardMouse.au3) script, which demonstrates features of the `keyboard-mouse.ino` application:
 ```AutoIt
 #include "CommInterface.au3"